GradEdge / JumpStart

 UCR is one of the most diverse, fast-growing campuses in the UC system.
 Our GradEdge/JumpStart program contributes to this growth and diversity by offering incoming under-represented graduate students in science, technology, engineering, and mathematics the opportunity to get a "jump start" on their professional and academic development as part of a supportive cohort.

 The eight-week summer program combines developmental seminars, community building activities, research activities, quantitative methods support, and guidance in preparing a fellowship application (for the NSF GRFP or Ford Foundation Predoctoral Fellowship).
-The dates of the 2021 summer program are July 12th - September 3rd.
 Please note that this program is offered as part of the student funding package rather than on an application basis.
-All of the following components will be conducted remotely, except for some lab research (that decision will be made by the faculty mentor closer to the start date).
+The program consists of the following components:

-- attend a weekly fellowship writing class offered through Zoom (for more information, see question #1 in our FAQ)
+• attend a weekly fellowship writing class (for more information, see question #1 in our FAQ)

-- attend a weekly statistics and programming bootcamp offered through Zoom
+• attend a weekly statistics and programming bootcamp

-- participate in a Zoom "journal club" meeting conducted by a faculty member (once or twice during the program)
+• participate in a "journal club" meeting conducted by a faculty member (once or twice during the program)

 For more information, contact: